instructor-ai/instructor/docs/blog/posts/pydantic.md

 ## Pydantic

-Unlike libraries like `dataclasses`, `Pydantic` goes a step further and allows you to define a schema for your dataclass.
-This schema can be used to validate data, but also to generate documentation and even to generate a JSON schema, which is perfect for our use case of generating structured data with language models!
+Unlike libraries like `dataclasses`, `Pydantic` goes a step further and defines a schema for your dataclass.
+This schema is used to validate data, but also to generate documentation and even to generate a JSON schema, which is perfect for our use case of generating structured data with language models!

 ??? note "Understanding Validation"